imuhammad21/MiPlan/README.md

 ## Why do you think we pass `before` and `after` by reference (instead of by value) to `calculate`, even though we're not changing their contents?

-Both pointers a and b are set to the ru_utime.tv_usec and ru_stime.tv_usec, so instead of having to copy the values of these constants in two different places, you pass before and after reference in order to give them flexibiltiy in what the can print to and elimnate the need for more than two variables.
+Both pointers a and b are set to the ru_utime.tv_usec and ru_stime.tv_usec, so instead of having to copy the values of these constants in two different places, you pass before and after reference in order to give them flexibiltiy in what they can print to and elimnate the need for more than two variables.

 ## Explain as precisely as possible, in a paragraph or more, how `main` goes about reading words from a file.
 In other words, convince us that you indeed understand how that function's `for` loop works.